Does ROCKSOLAR Offer Free Shipping?

 - Do not charge the unit over the required time.

 - Disconnect the unit when fully charged.

 When inverters first came out, the most common way to do this was to make the voltage go straight up and down, creating a blocky signal.
-This is called modified sine wave, seen in orange in the image below.
-More advanced modified sine waves make multiple steps, trying to come close to a pure sine wave.
+This is called a modified sine wave, seen in orange in the image below.
+More advanced modified sine waves make multiple steps to come close to a pure sine wave.

-If the device that you want to power uses a rectifier to change the AC into DC (A power brick), it's extremely unlikely that you'll have any issues.
+If the device you want to power uses a rectifier to change the AC into DC (A power brick), it's extremely unlikely that you'll have any issues.
 That means your laptop is going to be fine.